pohy/niwa/README.md

   - Has to be watered
   - After watering, it grows
   - Track how many watering charges have been dispatched to the flower
+  - On spawn, pick from a set of growth stages at random
   - [x] Also has a wilted stage
     - [x] Despawn -> fade out and destroy
     - [x] Activates when the plevel reaches its final growth stage